spatialstatisticsupna/LACPD_Article/README.md

 <p align="center">
   <img align="center" width="400" src="./Real_study/graphs/wadi_as_sirham.png" alt="Itoiz reservoir">
   <p align="center"> Figure 1: Wadi As-Sirham valley in Saudi Arabia.
 The graph shows the maximum value composite (MVC) for the region in 2019 from Landsat 8 scenes.
-The crop fields involved in the analysis are framed by red rectangles: Fields 1, 2, and 3 are located in the north, south-east, and west in the region of interest.
+The crop fields involved in the analysis are framed by red rectangles: Fields 1, 2, and 3 are located in the north, south-east, and west in the region of interest respectively.
 The smaller graph on the top-right corner shows the location of the valley within Saudi Arabia. </p>
 </p>

 The data is available